 1) Choose the right time to take the Photo

-When the sun is overhead, you’ll have dark shadows and creates blown highlights in the white water.
+When the sun is overhead, you’ll have dark shadows and create blown highlights in the white water.
 Avoid that by trying to show up in the morning at sunrise or in the late afternoon at sunset.

 If you are lucky enough, you can get all the above benefits by shooting at overcast when there are lots of clouds in the sky.
 Sometimes late autumn, when the light tends to be flat and even, is a suitable time to take perfect photos of waterfalls.

-2) Mount your Camera on Tripod
+2) Mount your Camera on a Tripod

 To avoid the shaking and vibration of the camera, especially when you are taking a long exposure shot.
 You need to mount your camera on a steady tripod and use a remote release to fire the shutter.

 If the remote release is not available, you may use the camera’s self-timer.
 It is also recommended to set the mirror lockup at the beginning of the shot to avoid mirror slap.